Wagon vs. waggon

 Becoming frightened while on Meyer Street, a horse attached to a milk wagon ran away while the driver was delivering milk.
 [Arizona Daily Star]

 And while waggon used to be the standard spelling in British English, wagon is now far more common.
-For example, these major British publications use it:
+For example, these major British news publications use it:

 Toyota hopes to capitalise on the recent uptick with the unveiling of a wagon-type version of its popular Prius hybrid hatchback at the Detroit car show next Monday.
 [Financial Times]